-Judging by its ingredients alone, Fromm Four Star Nutritionals appears to be an above-average canned dog food.
+Based on its ingredients alone, Fromm Four Star Nutritionals looks like an above-average canned product.

 Near-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical canned dog food.

-Even when you consider the protein-boosting effect of the peas, this looks like the profile of a canned food containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the peas, pinto beans, kidney beans and white beans, this looks like the profile of a canned product containing a moderate amount of meat.

-Fromm Four Star Nutritionals is a meat-based canned dog food using a moderate amount of pork, chicken or beef as its main sources of animal protein, thus earning the brand 4 stars.
+Fromm Four Star Nutritionals is a grain-free canned dog food using a moderate amount of named meats as its dominant source of animal protein, thus earning the brand 4 stars.

 Those looking for a nice kibble from the same company may wish to visit our review of Fromm Four Star Nutritionals dry dog food.

 Fromm Four Star Nutritionals Dog Food Recall History